wpaccessibility/wp-a11y-docs/docs/topics/forms/input-label/accessible-name.md

 ## Other ways to provide an accessible name

-The [first rule of ARIA](https://www.w3.org/TR/using-aria/#rule1) is, don't use ARIA if there is a native HTML-element for the job.
+The [first rule of ARIA](https://www.w3.org/TR/using-aria/#rule1) is, don't use ARIA if there is a native HTML element for the job.
 But it's valid to use `aria-label` or `aria-labelledby` to give an accessible name for a form control.

-If you have to, here's the basics:
+If you have to, here are the basics:

 <input type="search" name="s" aria-label="Search">
 <button>Search</button>